First, check that the message...

 Any other email about your email quota is almost certainly a fake and must be ignored - see our important article about phishing emails.

-If you do nothing, you will soon find that you are no longer able to send email, and later still you will not be able to receive any email either.
+If you do nothing, you may soon find that you are no longer able to send email, and later still you will not be able to receive any email either.
+Outlook will also show an on-screen warning when you reach this stage, so as to act as a constant reminder.

 For details about emails which should not be trusted, please read FAQ 1446.